If you’re in the market for an infant car seat, it will be impossible to miss the Chicco Keyfit 30.

 If you’re using the washing machine, use cold water and run it on delicate cycle, with mild detergent.
 Air-dry it afterwards.

-When Do I Remove The Infant Insert, If I Used One?
+When Can I Remove The Chicco Infant Insert, If I Used One?

 The infant inserts are meant to help support a baby from 4 to 11 lbs to achieve a proper fit.

-It should be removed when the baby weighs 11 lbs or more, or when the baby fits the seat snugly without the insert, whichever comes first.
+It should be removed when the baby weighs 11 lbs, or when the baby fits the seat snugly without the insert, whichever comes first.
+However, you can keep the headrest in place until the shoulder reach the top harness position.

 - Fabric of the infant car seat